Who we are

 We feel a social responsibility for vulnerable children in Ethiopia, and we seek to live up to this responsibility through a child-first approach, where each individual child and his or her specific circumstances constitute our point of departure.
 We believe in, work with, and promote the use of high ethical standards.

-121Ethiopia envisions a safe, healthy, and enjoyable childhood for vulnerable children in Ethiopia.
-We want to work towards this vision by training Ethiopian caregivers in methods for softening and reducing the stress of the transitions for the children and by providing safe, caring, and stimulating environments in Ethiopian orphanages.
+121ethiopia envisions a safe, healthy, and enjoyable childhood for vulnerable children in Ethiopia.
+We want to work towards this vision supporting and empowering single mothers, by training Ethiopian caregivers in methods for softening and reducing the stress of the transitions for the children, and by providing safe, caring, and stimulating environments in Ethiopian orphanages.

 - Always take the child’s perspective